-Dr John Sharry is co-founder and CEO of the Parents Plus charity and co-developer of the five Parents Plus and Working Things Out programmes.
-He has 25 years experience as a mental health professional and was formerly Principal Social Worker at the Mater CAMHS.
-He is an adjunct senior lecturer at the school of psychology in UCD and has co-written over 40 research papers.
+Dr John Sharry is co-founder and CEO of the Parents Plus charity and co-developer of the seven Parents Plus and Working Things Out programmes.
+He has 30 years experience as a mental health professional and was formerly Principal Social Worker at the Mater CAMHS.
+He is an adjunct professor at the school of psychology in University College Dublin and has written 14 books, 10 intervention programmes and over 70 research papers and chapter.
 He has a special interest in solution-focused and strengths-based practice and has written several books in this area.
 For more details see www.solutiontalk.ie.

-Grainne Hampson is a Senior Speech and Language Therapist, co-developer of the Parents Plus Early Years Programme and author of Parenting Preschoolers and Young Children.
-She also had a key role in the development of the manuals and parent handouts for all three Parents Plus programmes.
-She currently is responsible for the managing the Parents Plus Quality Protocol and Training Accreditation process.
+Grainne Hampson is a Senior Speech and Language Therapist, co-developer of both the Parents Plus Early Years and Special Needs Programmes as well as author of the book Parenting Preschoolers and Young Children.
+She also has a key role in the development of the manuals and parent book for all the Parents Plus programmes.

 Breda Flood is company secretary of Parents Plus and has been instrumental in the development of the charity since its inception in 2001.
 Breda has extensive experience in accountancy and administration and advises the Parents Plus Board.

 Siobhán Dolphin is Operations and Communications Manager with Parents Plus.
 Siobhán holds a BA in Media Arts from D.I.T, a QQI level 5 certificate in Web Authoring and a QQI level 5 certificate in Digital Marketing.
 She has previously worked in the Communications and Public Affairs Department of the Rehab Group and looks after communications in her spare time for Botanic Hockey Club.